WaiveCar/Waivecar/src/views/site/faqlevel.md

 Log onto the app to see if any cars are available.
 Tap on a car and hit "Book it"!
 You then have 15 minutes to get to the car before the reservation times out.

 ### Where can I get a WaiveCar?
-WaiveCars are an exclusive amenity of Level residents in Brooklyn and are available at 34 N 7th Street.
+WaiveCars are an exclusive amenity of level residents in Brooklyn and are available at 34 N 7th Street.
 We also have a large fleet available on the West Side of Los Angeles so come on by if you're ever in sunny LA.

 ### How long do I have to get to a WaiveCar?
 You have 15 minutes to get to a WaiveCar before the reservation times out.